tshr/stone_pi/README.md

 Stone Pi
 ========

-Approximating Pi with js and canvass
+Approximating pi with js and canvas